usnistgov/pfhub/README.md

   2. Use ``layout: jsonify`` in the yaml front matter or one of the other Jekyll parsers
   3. Add user-defined variables and content as you would in a post

-5. Access your content through the compiled json files
+5. Access your cards through the compiled json files

 > **Why cards?** Jekyll posits that collections are things that are nor data nor posts, but somewhere in between.
 Let's consider a collection of cards?